-Currently residing at 6,000 downloads, this is the add-on that probably took me the longest to bring from an idea to a functioning end product, but it has been an irreplaceable tool in my studies since then.
+Currently residing at close to 10,000 downloads, this is the add-on that probably took me the longest to bring from an idea to a functioning end product, but it has been an irreplaceable tool in my studies since then.

 If you are interested in commissioning an Anki add-on of your own, please feel free to reach out to me using the contact links provided in the about section.
 I also take requests for commissioning specific features in existing add-ons, and even Anki itself (with some limitations).